KelvinKam/Azure-ShutdownVMByTag/README.md

 # Azure-ShutdownVMByTag
-Shutdown all Azure virtual machine by tags, unless there is a tag named "AutoShutdown" value is "False"
+Shutdown all Azure virtual machine, unless there is a tag named "AutoShutdown" value is "False"

 # Important
 AutoShutdown tag is case sensitive!!!